 In recognition of VISA’s long-standing partnership, the Museum proudly accepts only VISA for all payments.
 This includes on-site ticket purchases, dining in the Flame Café and shopping at The Museum Shop.
 To provide a safe, contactless experience, the Museum does not accept cash.
 For any questions, please contact us at [email protected].

 Guests are strongly encouraged to purchase tickets online in advance.
 Admission is timed to maintain social distancing in the Museum.
+For more information about group sales or to schedule a group visit, contact [email protected].

 Due to COVID-19, all ticketing is taking place on the Plaza in front of the Museum.
 Each guest is required to wear a face covering and pass a temperature check before entering.